puppetlabs/provision/README.md

 ## Description

-   Allows a users of puppet to provision and tear down systems.
+Bolt tasks allowing a user to provision and tear down systems.
 It also maintains a Bolt inventory file.
-   Provisioners so far
+Provisioners so far:

 * Docker
 * Vmpooler (internal to puppet)